 I not only checked out the page that was searched on google, but I also clicked on my blog name at the top to check out the home page of my blog in Korean and even clicked on a few other blog links to see even more blogs in Korean.

 I obviously have no life and much too much time on my hands.
-Either that, or I am procrastinating on more important things like getting ready for my refrigerator delivery, cleaning my house, doing my laundry, and a ton of other things I should be doing.
+Either that, or I am procrastinating on more important things I should be doing.

 This morning, I was surprised to find my first visitor from Russia!
 This visitor also found my blog through google, searching for "Are you an early bird or an owl?".